Loyal American Regiment

 Rivington annoucements and ads

-Whether you needed Howe's Acid or whale oil for your lamp, New York's merchants could handle it.
+Whether you needed Howe's Acid, some whale oil for your lamp, or Madiera for yourself, New York City's merchants could handle it.
 From Rivington's Royal Gazette, May 8, 1779.

 An inventory of items "in the grocery way"